"Strategy vs Execution" is not a helpful distinction

 Everyone is a thinker and doer.

-Of course, you’ll likely strategize more if you’re a manager.
-And you’ll likely execute more if you’re an individual contributor.
+Of course, managers are thinking more than individual contributors.
+And individual contributors are doing more than managers.
 But if you’re an individual contributor, it doesn’t mean you shouldn’t be curious about how your work advances your company’s strategy.
 And if you’re a manager, it doesn’t mean you shouldn’t be willing to do actual work.

 Get rid of the idea that strategy and execution are separate things.
 Instead, put your beliefs to the test by acting upon them and seeing what you learn.